nuruposan/SmallStep/README.md

 # SmallStep

-A data downloading and configuration utility for classic MTK GPS Loggers.
+A data downloading and configuration utility for classic MTK GPS Loggers runs on M5Stack Basic.

 ## Overview